This article has links to products and services we love, which we may make commission from.

 To everyone we met in Austin (thanks for brunch and the beer, John!), our apartment host, Art, who received packages on our behalf before we arrived, Estaban for the Champagne and chocolate.

-Emily and Andrew (Along Dusty Roads), Carolann and Macrae (One Modern Couple), Tracie Travels, Darren (Poetic Mouse), Craig and Karen (Whiteside of Life) for helping us find Corey.
+Emily and Andrew (Along Dusty Roads), Carolann and Macrae (One Modern Couple), Tracie Travels, Darren (Poetic Mouse), and Craig and Karen (Whiteside of Life) for helping us find Corey.

 COREY!
 You are kick-ass, we want you to come to Scotland in April where it rains, you’ll love it!